Oslo Summer School in Comparative Social Science Studies 2018

 - *Mayer M, Thörn C, and Thörn H (eds) (2016) Urban Uprisings: Challenging Neoliberal Urbanism in Europe.
-London: Palgrave (Chapters To Be Determined)
+London: Palgrave (Chapter 1)

 - Mitchell D (2002) Controlling space, controlling scale: Migrant labor, free speech, and regional development in the American West.
 Journal of Historical Geography 28: 63-84.

 - *Mitchell, D (2003/2014) The Right to the City: Social Justice and the Fight for Public Space.
 New York: Guilford